Dual-Zone Heating & Cooling

-Lower monthly energy bills: Is dual-zone HVAC worth it?
-Without it, you may have to blast the air conditioner to keep the upper floors in your home cool while the unoccupied basement stays nice and chilly.
+- Lower monthly energy bills: Is dual-zone HVAC worth it?
+Without it, you may have to blast the AC to keep the upper floors in your home cool while the unoccupied basement stays nice and chilly.
 The ability to transfer some of that cold basement air to the occupied rooms of your home saves energy.

 Dual-Zone AC & Heating vs. a Dual-Unit System